NoxFr/training-kotlin-vuejs/README.md

 - REST Api on `beers`

 ### Thoughts
 Plugins adapters are lame...
-Developping in Kotlin JVM shows quickly how Kotlin is a complete different language compare to Java and how much adaptations you have to do in order to use the common Java framework (jpa, mockito, junit, spring, etc.)
+Developping in Kotlin JVM shows quickly how Kotlin is a complete different language compared to Java and how much adaptations you have to do in order to use the common Java framework (jpa, mockito, junit, spring, etc.)